-Providing Services to Disadvantaged Families in the Bush
+Providing Free Support to Disadvantaged Families in the Bush

-You can help us continue to provide support to disadvantaged children like Shane.
-Any gift of $2 or more which you are able to give will help us, and to make donation easier, you can now give online through our website.
+Our support has made a massive difference to Marie and her family, and her children now have the same opportunity to do as well as other kids at school.
+You can help BUSHkids continue to provide support to disadvantaged families like Marie’s.
+Any gift of $2 or more which you are able to give is tax deductable and will help us provide free support for rural and remote families.
+You can donate by cheque, credit card or bank transfer and to make donating easier, you can now give online through our website.
 Just go to bushkids.org.au and click on the ‘Donate Now’ button.

 Name changed to protect the client’s identity.